BLACK FRIDAY: Save on Ledger Flex, select Ledger Nano wallets and accessories.

 It is supported by a growing list of independent software wallets, and of course by the Ledger Wallet Chrome app which provides a top-notch user experience.

-The Ledger Wallet Nano is available worldwide, for immediate express shipping.
+The Ledger hardware wallets are available worldwide, for immediate express shipping.

 Our approach is totally decentralized, based on open specifications and open sources.
 You can use the Nano with a growing number of independent wallets, such as Electrum 2.0 or Greenaddress.